Injinji Outdoor Midweight Crew NuWool Review

 The NuWool material is comfortable but isn't as pleasant to the touch as softer contenders.
 We do love its fitted feel and how our toes can move and wiggle as needed.
 We find this especially helpful on multi-day hikes and trail runs that would typically leave toes raw from rubbing against each other (one of the benefits of a five-finger construct).
 If you love toe socks, this is the way to go.

 Wicking and Breathability

-Being one of the thinnest socks, we found this was also one of our best to wick and breath.
-The only snag this sock suffered was between the toes.
-Even though the double layer of fabric between each toe is awesome for preventing blisters and allows your feet to spread, we found our toes were more sweaty than the traditional contenders.
+Being one of the thinnest socks, it is quite breathable with great wicking properties.
+The only snag it suffers is between the toes.
+Even though the double layer of fabric between each toe is great for preventing blisters, it is sweatier between our toes than traditional contenders.
 As a result, it did not score the highest for breathability and wicking.
-If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew instead.

 — Amber King